Umahjoseph/alx-pre_course/0x01-git/README.md

- Focus and Learn, that's my Motivation
+ Focus and Learn, that's my Motivation, Jukoz be strong.